Jefferson City Man Sentenced for Illegal Firearm

 JEFFERSON CITY, Mo. – Tammy Dickinson, United States Attorney for the Western District of Missouri, announced that a Jefferson City, Mo., man was sentenced in federal court today for illegally possessing a firearm.

-Michael Lee Miller, 22, of Jefferson City, was sentenced by U.S. Chief District Judge Fernando J. Gaitan on Thursday, July 18, 2013, to three years and one month in federal prison without parole.
+Robert Fount Mahan, 34, of Jefferson City, was sentenced by U.S. District Judge Beth Phillips to 10 years in federal prison without parole.

 Under federal law, it is illegal for anyone who has been convicted of a felony to be in possession of any firearm or ammunition.
-Miller has prior felony convictions for domestic assault and a prior felony conviction for possession of a controlled substance.
+Mahan has three prior felony convictions for domestic assault and a prior felony conviction for possession of a controlled substance.

-This case was prosecuted by Assistant U.S. Attorney Lawrence E. Miller.
+This case was prosecuted by Supervisory Assistant U.S. Attorney Lawrence E. Miller.
 It was investigated by the Bureau of Alcohol, Tobacco, Firearms and Explosives, the Missouri State Highway Patrol, the Drug Enforcement Administration and the Cole County, Mo., Sheriff’s Department.